mattsteen14/flashcards/README.md

 ### My Comments

 Project tasks completed after a day and a half.
-Testing & debugging definitely needed.
-Some things don't work as I thought they would.
-The topic says 0 quizzes when I've assigned the topic to some quizzes.
-There are a couple of tasks (12 & 16) that I got stuck on where it says to test on the site that the item appears which it did not seem to.
-It turns I think it was working but using the selector in the following task made the item appear straight away, much more explicitly.
+As others have said on the codecademy forums for the task, there are a couple of tasks (12 & 16) that I got stuck on where it says to test on the site that the item appears but it only really appears properly when you use the selector in the following task.
+Code edited from the provided solution code.
+Basically I had overcomplicated the the extraReducer in topicsSlice with a builder & an if statement that weren't necessary.
+The solution code was very close to the 3 lines of code that I originally had but I had it as another action creator, not an extraReducer.

+I plan to add instructions to the page to make it clearer to user for what they actually need to do with the app.
+Then I will work on the styling of the page, personalise it a bit, perhaps make the cards look like cards in more of a grid system instead of appearing like blocks that fill the page.
+Feel free to request a feature and I will see what I can do.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>